Registering my phone number to receive inmate phone calls

 I am already approved to receive calls but having a billing issue - who do I contact?
 Securus Correctional Billing Services (SCBS) is the exclusive billing agent for TDCJ.
 SCBS can be contacted in several different ways:

 - What if I move and /or my address changes?
 Please contact Securus Correctional Billing Services (SCBS) Customer Support Center at 1-800-844-6591 to update or correct your billing information.

 - I currently have a landline service which does not offer the option for collect calls.
 Do I still register if I am not paying for the calls?
-Yes, you have to register in order to receive calls from the offender, regardless of the payment method.
-To register please go to the CenturyLink Registration page and follow the instructions.
+Yes, you must register in order to receive calls from the inmate, regardless of the payment method.
+To register please go to the Texas Friends and Family Registration page and follow the instructions.